Malcev Completions, Hodge Theory, and Motives: Enriched local systems

 \begin{lem} Given $M$ and $N$ in $\clg{E}(X)$, the map

 induced by $\inc$ is bijective. \end{lem} \begin{proof} Surjectivity follows immediately from \nref{Lemma}{lem:E_extn_in_A}.
-For injectivity, let $\delta$ be an element in the left hand side.
+For injectivity, let $\delta$ be an element in the left-hand side.
 Then $\delta$ and $\inc(\delta)$ correspond to extensions

 in $\clg{E}(X)$ and $\clg{A}(X)$, respectively.
 Suppose the latter splits, i.e., $\inc(E) \to \inc(M)$ has a section.
 By the fullness in \heqref{enum:ff_from_E_to_A}, we can lift this section back to $\clg{E}(X)$, thereby splitting the extension corresponding to $\delta$, and we're done. \end{proof}